opendocsg/slw-judgments-backfill/2002_SGHC_203/report.md

 _(c) The quality of Ridzuan’s identification evidence was poor and should be rejected by the trial judge_

-38     The judge followed the guidelines laid down by the Court of Appeal in _Heng Aik Ren Thomas v PP_ [1998] 3 SLR 465 in assessing the weight of identific ation evidenc e.
+38     The judge followed the guidelines laid down by the Court of Appeal in _Heng Aik Ren Thomas v PP_ <span class="citation">[1998] 3 SLR 465</span> in assessing the weight of identific ation evidenc e.
 Essentially, there are three stages to the test.

 39     The first stage involves the trial judge asking himself whether the c ase against the ac c used depends wholly or substantially on the c orrec tness of the identific ation evidenc e that is alleged by the defenc e as being mistaken.
 If the first stage is answered in the affirmative, the sec ond question should be whether the identific ation evidenc e is of good quality, taking into ac c ount the c irc umstanc es in whic h the identific ation was made.
 If the quality of the identific ation evidenc e is poor, the judge should go on to the third stage whic h involves the question of whether there is any other evidenc e that goes to support the c orrec tness of the identific ation.
 At the third stage, if the judge is unable to find other supporting evidenc e for the identific ation evidenc e, he should be mindful that a c onvic tion based on suc h poor evidenc e would be unsafe.